The real translation market: smaller than you may think

 ᴥ big international translation agencies

 ᴥ big national translation agencies

 This may be a generalisation, but big (inter)national translation agencies definitely do not form part of the real translation market:

 They are no translation agencies in the strict sense of the word, but money-generating companies.
 Their whole business model is based on one single objective: to get the highest possible turnover.

 The strategy is simple: they count on the fact that the client cannot judge the quality of the text (e.g. because he does not know the language) or that the text is just about good enough to be more or less acceptable.
-To this end they use the cheapest possible translators, so that they can maximise their margin.
+To this end, they use the cheapest possible translators, so that they can maximise their margin.

 In pursuit of even more turnover and profit, they happily turn to a tool that is not so new: machine translation.
 It gets them the same quality (or lack thereof) as before, but now with an even larger margin.
-Because why do they turn to machine translation?
+Why do they turn to machine translation?
 For no reason other than money!
 Quality is the last thing on their minds.

-The three other categories – small boutique agencies, one-person agencies and individual translators – operate in the real translation market, providing they don’t involve themselves with machine translation (use it or proofread it), don’t try to copy the formentioned providers, and work for them as little as possible.
+The three other categories – small boutique agencies, one-person agencies and individual translators – operate in the real translation market, providing they don’t involve themselves with machine translation (use it or proofread it), don’t try to copy the forementioned providers, and work for them as little as possible.

 You can compare the big (inter)national translation agencies with industrial bakers: they turn out a massive amount of loaves, but their bread only contain some water (MT) and flour (the cheap translators), but has virtually no taste.

 The real quality people in the real translation market are like the artisan bakeries that produce that delicious, tasty bread that makes your mouth water.